Pamela Potzer, MT-BC is the owner and founder of Mountain Melodies Music Therapy Services.

 Pamela continued volunteering with Stroke Camp throughout college.
 To this day she is thankful to the many health professionals, caregivers, and especially stroke survivors that mentored her as she grew into a professional music therapist.

-While attending Colorado State’s music therapy program, Pamela volunteered her time to numerous extracurricular activities.
 Aside from being an officer in multiple student associations, Pamela’s interest in outdoor recreation drew her to various adaptive programs in Colorado.
-Pamela found herself spending a few weeks as a student volunteer at the Breckenridge Outdoor Education Center working with individuals who experienced a traumatic brain injury, and at Adam’s Camp working with children with Autism.
+Pamela found herself spending a few weeks in 2016 and 2017 as a student volunteer at the Breckenridge Outdoor Education Center and Brain Injury Alliance of Colorado camp working with individuals who experienced a traumatic brain injury, and at Adam’s Camp working with children with Autism.
 These programs utilized adaptive outdoor recreation to serve multiple individuals ranging from cognitive, physical, and emotional disabilities.
-Pamela loved to see how outdoor recreation could be adapted so that outdoor recreation could be accessible to all individuals.
+Pamela loved to see how outdoor recreation, something she loved to do in her spare time, could be adapted so that outdoor recreation was accessible to all individuals.

 After seeing the therapeutic benefits of outdoor recreation, Pamela decided to work as a professional river guide the summer of 2018.
 Since the Cache La Poudre river was only 10 minutes away from her university, Pamela had no hesitations when she signed up for guide school at Rocky Mountain Adventures.
-In the years to come, Pamela would earn her Swiftwater Rescue certification, her Wilderness First Responder certification, and would come to work in a leadership capacity during her employment as a river guide.
-After working three years on the Cache La Poudre river, Pamela expanded her expertise by working on the Bighorn Sheep’s Canyon and Royal Gorge with Echo Canyon River Expeditions.
+In the years to come, Pamela would earn her Swiftwater Rescue certification and her Wilderness First Responder certification.
+After working three years on the Cache La Poudre river, Pamela expanded her expertise by working on the Bighorn Sheep’s Canyon and Royal Gorge with Echo Canyon River Expeditions, eventually becoming a class V guide and trip leader.

-Pamela’s interest in adaptive outdoor recreation lead her to accept a position as an adaptive ski instructor and program coordinator with the National Sports Center for the Disabled in Winter Park, CO starting in 2021.
-She had the opportunity to serve as the program supervisor and trainer in the 2023-2024 season where she designed a revised training program that was utilized in the reconstruction of the adaptive ski training.
+Pamela’s interest in adaptive outdoor recreation lead her to accept a position as an adaptive ski instructor and program coordinator with the National Sports Center for the Disabled (NSCD) in Winter Park, CO starting in 2021.
+She had the opportunity to serve as the program supervisor and trainer in the 2023-2024 season where she designed a revised training program that was utilized in the reconstruction of the adaptive ski training at the NSCD.

 One of the highlights of Pamela’s work experience was finding innovative ways to implement music therapy techniques into her adaptive ski lessons.
-Through her knowledge of the fundamentals and skills concept in ski instruction and her training as a music therapist, Pamela was able to use the modality of music to help her students learn the necessary skills for success in their skiing goals.
+Through her knowledge of the fundamentals and skills concept in ski instruction and her training as a music therapist, Pamela was able to utilize the modality of music to help her students learn the necessary skills for success in their skiing goals.
+Pamela attempted her theories when she took her Children’s Specialist 1 examination with the PSIA on March 29, 2023, and she was thrilled with the outcome!

 Throughout her life, Pamela’s passion for music, her passion for the beauty and thrill of outdoor recreation, and her passion for authentic relationships with diverse individuals has guided her steps throughout her professional journey.
-Pamela hopes that as her therapeutic practice grows she can provide more resources to individuals to not only receive quality therapeutic services, but also be empowered to try new experiences in the beautiful state of Colorado that she has always called home.
+Pamela hopes that as her therapeutic practice grows she can provide more resources to individuals to not only receive quality therapeutic services, but also be empowered to thrive in the beautiful outdoor world of Colorado that she has called home her entire life.

 “I envision a practice where every activity is accessible to all, that every person is given the personalized tools they need to thrive, and that innovation and creativity are used to push therapeutic boundaries.”